AidanSun05/moving-object-removal/docs/readme.md

 # Moving Object Removal

 This is a Python script to remove moving objects from a sequence of images using a median operation.
+There are 2 Python programs in this repository:

+- `remove-objects.py` only removes moving objects.
+- `remove-objects-aligned.py` first performs image alignment to account for small camera movements, then removes moving objects.

 See [Example Usage](example.md) for sample input and output images.